Perils of Nyoka: Production

 Perils of Nyoka was budgeted at $169,296 although the final negative cost was $175,010 (a $5,714, or 3.4%, overspend), making it the most expensive Republic serial of 1942.
 It was filmed between March 20 and May 2, 1942, with the outdoor action sequences shot primarily at the Iverson Movie Ranch in Chatsworth, California.

 The success of the original serial Jungle Girl prompted the sequel, but the studio did not want to pay licensing fees to Burroughs again, so it avoided any repetition of the term Jungle Girl, for which he owned the rights.
 Nyoka, the name of the main character in the first film, was instead placed in the title of the sequel, as that name was an original creation of Republic's writers, not of Burroughs.
 The word "jungle" was avoided in the film, with the setting described as an African "desert", though the area shown was not nearly as arid as is the Sahara.

+Republic cast Aldridge in place of the popular Frances Gifford because Gifford was on loan from another studio for Jungle Girl and was not available for Perils as she had moved on from serials to feature films.
+The success and popularity that Aldridge gained from the role made her the star of several other Republic serials.

+In his autobiography, director William Witney stated that the studio used a different actress to ensure that there would be no actionable copyright infringement.

+Nyoka was one of the few serials where the serial heroine was opposed by a serial villainess, in this case Vultura, played by Lorna Gray.
+In the decades since the serial's release, reviewers have noted that it was unusual for the lead women to fight each other.
+The climatic fight between Aldridge, attractively attired in jungle shorts, and Gray also attractively attired in a revealing sarong, occurred in the serial's final chapter when Vultura attempts to escape with a valuable treasure, only to be confronted by Nyoka.
+"The wrestling match between the two girls, their naked legs entwined, had something for everyone."
+Watching the women fight was Vultura's pet gorilla who, seeing that Nyoka was winning the fight, launched a spear at her, but missed and instead killed Vultura.